 Agreed, 100%.

-And not only that, Sean, like every case that you just mentioned, the reason why the people that were accused were exonerated was because the evidence either wasn't there or the evidence that was there actually worked in the person being accused favor.
+And not only that, like every case that you just mentioned, the reason why the people that were accused were exonerated was because the evidence either wasn't there or the evidence that was there actually worked in the person being accused favor.

-So if we look at the Ferguson case and we look at Mike Brown and we look at the officer and we take a look at the what actually happened, the eyewitnesses that were afraid to come forward because they didn't want to be, you know, completely excommunicated from the from their community, you know, because they were gonna say, listen, we saw him, he just strong armed a clerk in a store, and you know, he had his guns, he had his hand inside the car.
+So if we look at the Ferguson case and we look at Mike Brown and we look at the officer and we take a look at what actually happened, the eyewitnesses that were afraid to come forward because they didn't want to be, you know, completely excommunicated from their community, you know, because they were going to say, listen, we saw him.

-He was sh- I mean, there's all sorts of eyewitness testimony as well as pictures and video and cameras inside the police vehicle.
+I mean, there's all sorts of eyewitness testimony as well as pictures and video and cameras inside the police vehicle.

-So these things come out, it's completely different, right?
+So these things come out.

-No people that they said were there were like, I was never there.
+No, people that they said were there were like, I was never there.

 I was not even in that party.